-CAUTION: If you suspect the presence of hydrogen in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the detector and verify an accurate fresh air setting.
-See the "Calibration" on page 39 for instructions on how to use a zero air cylinder when performing a fresh air
+CAUTION: If you suspect the presence of combustible gas in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the detector and verify an accurate fresh air setting.
+See "Calibration" on page 39 for instructions on how to use a zero air cylinder when performing a fresh air adjustment.